pokeclicker/pokeclicker-wiki/data/Eggs/overview.md

 The roll for what Pokémon a particular Typed Egg/Mystery Egg will be is performed when the Egg is put into a Hatchery Slot.
 Eggs before being added to the Hatchery have a generic Egg Image - the roll is specifically only made when the Egg is put into a Hatchery Slot.
 Thus, players can "Save Scum" (ie: re-load their save).
-By comparing the Egg Image and Egg Steps of the Egg in the hatchery to Egg Image of their desired Pokémon, players can obtain a desired Pokémon and use a minimal amount of Eggs.
+By comparing the Egg Image and Egg Steps of the Egg in the hatchery to Egg Image of their desired Pokémon, players can obtain a desired Pokémon and use a minimal number of Eggs.